USAFA-ECE/ece281-book/book/lab/lab2.md

 ### Written Report

-You are not required write an entire lb report.
+You are not required write an entire lab report.
 Only complete the following sections:

 - Title Section
 - Introduction